 Ketosis represents a state of the organism characterized by the controlled and regulated production of ketone bodies in the blood via various metabolic processes.
-During very low carbohydrate intake, reduced insulin levels leads to a reduction in lipogenesis and fat accumulation.
+During deficient carbohydrate intake, reduced insulin levels lead to a reduction in lipogenesis and fat accumulation.
 After several days of fasting, glucose reserves become insufficient both for normal fat oxidation and for the proper functioning of the brain.

-As the central nervous system is not able to use fatty acids for its energy because they cannot cross the blood-brain barrier, it normally utilizes glucose.
-Low carbohydrate intake forces the brain to find alternative energy source derived from the overproduction of acetyl coenzyme A (CoA).
+As the central nervous system cannot use fatty acids for its energy because they cannot cross the blood-brain barrier, it normally utilizes glucose.
+Low carbohydrate intake forces the brain to find alternative energy sources derived from the overproduction of acetyl coenzyme A (CoA).
 The production of ketone bodies in a process called ketogenesis ensues.

-Ketosis is a completely physiological mechanism and it needs to be differentiated from the pathological ketoacidosis seen in type 1 diabetes.
-Physiological ketosis that arises as a result of ketogenic diets is characterized by ketone bodies in blood reaching a maximum level of 8 mmol/l with no change in pH, compared to uncontrolled diabetic ketoacidosis where their level can exceed 20 mmol/l and result in a lower blood pH.
+Ketosis is a completely physiological mechanism, and it needs to be differentiated from the pathological ketoacidosis seen in type 1 diabetes.
+Physiological ketosis that arises from ketogenic diets is characterized by ketone bodies in blood reaching a maximum level of 8 mmol/l with no change in pH, compared to uncontrolled diabetic ketoacidosis where their level can exceed 20 mmol/l and result in a lower blood pH.